jtkkex/graylog-plugin-function-tagmatcher/graylog-plugin-function-tagmatcher/README.md

 This plugin implements a pipeline processing function tagmatcher(string tag, string source) : String.

-The function can be used in pipelines to extract a simple field from and XML message.
+The function can be used in pipelines to extract a simple field from an XML message.

 **Required Graylog version:** 2.0 and later